Career options for Physics researchers

 - Scientific Recruitment Agencies - comprehensive list provided by the University of Kent.

-- ScienceCareers - the 'Find a Job' section includes employer profiles as well as job adverts.
+- AAAS ScienceCareers - the 'Find Jobs' section includes employer profiles as well as job adverts.

 - Gradcracker - has large number of graduate vacancies in science and engineering.